-- Alison has worked in functional areas including Finance, Marketing, and Operations, and is deeply involved in Raines International’s Strategy Practice, recruiting post-MBA through Partner level consulting talent.
+- Alison has placed C-Suite and other senior executives in Human Resources, Data / Analytics, Marketing, and Operations, and is deeply involved in Raines International’s Strategy Practice, recruiting post-MBA through Partner level consulting talent.

 - Alison is originally from Wellesley, Massachusetts, and enjoys long-distance running, having completed her first marathon in New York City in 2011.

 - Young Leadership Board, America Needs You (New York)

 Articles by Alison

 The first thing consultants might think when they hear the term “Onboarding” is the indoctrination they went through when entering their consulting firm.
 But what does it mean when you are the person onboarding to a new firm after leaving consulting?

 Former Partners from McKinsey, BCG, and A.T.
 Kearney reveal why they waited to leave consulting.